-The Richmond Forum’s place its city’s history dates back to the 1820s when the lyceum movement, based on ancient Greek and Roman fora, spread through the United States.
+The Richmond Forum’s place within its city’s history dates back to the 1820s when the lyceum movement, based on ancient Greek and Roman fora, spread throughout the United States.
 Speakers traveled around on a “circuit” — similar to those in public speaking today — and lectured to gatherings of socially and intellectually engaged citizens.
-The Richmond Lyceum arose at the end of the 19th century, conducted around town in venues including the rooftop of the newly-built Jefferson Hotel (now a Richmond landmark and site of modern-day Richmond Forum dinners and receptions).
+The Richmond Lyceum arose at the end of the 19th century, conducted around town in venues including the rooftop of the newly built Jefferson Hotel (now a Richmond landmark and site of modern-day Richmond Forum dinners and receptions).

-In the 1950s, however, the novelty of the Forum was wearing off.
+In the 1950s, however, the novelty of The Forum was wearing off.
 Seasons dropped in audience numbers and fewer programs were offered.
-Some blamed the rise in television, others blamed a liberal bent to the programming.
-Whatever the reason, The Richmond Public Forum went dark in 1955 after twenty-one seasons.
+Some blamed the rise in television while others blamed a liberal bent to the programming.
+Whatever the reason, The Richmond Public Forum went dark in 1955 after 21 seasons.

 On January 24, 1987, The Richmond Forum presented its first program “The News and the News Makers,” with ABC News journalist Ted Koppel.
 Presenting nationally and internationally known speakers became the unique hallmark of the organization.

-For over thirty years, The Richmond Forum has presented the most engaging, influential, entertaining and educational speakers in the world to stimulate, inspire and inform 4,500 patrons at each of five programs every season.
-The Richmond Forum is increasingly known nationally for producing programs that are innovative, compelling, and often “one and only” events that can’t be seen anywhere else.
+For nearly 40 years, The Richmond Forum has presented the most engaging, influential, entertaining, and educational speakers in the world to stimulate, inspire, and inform 4,500 patrons at each of five programs every season.
+The Richmond Forum is increasingly known at a national level for producing programs that are innovative, compelling, and often “one and only” events that can’t be seen anywhere else.
 Because our patrons have become accustomed to seeing the best speakers in the world, they have high expectations for each new season.
 Speakers always know to bring something special to The Richmond Forum.